cewing/training.python_web/source/presentations/session06.rst

 No individual request may be assumed to know anything about any other request.

-.. class:: incremental
+.. rst-class:: build

 All the required information representing the possible actions to take *should be present in every response*.

-.. class:: incremental big-centered
+.. rst-class:: build big-centered

 Thus:  HATEOAS